-In lower rate environments, a "fails charge" should be applied to delivery-versus-payment settlement failures of Treasuries, agency debt, and agency MBS to encourage sellers to effect timely settlement and therefore reduce fails.
+A "fails charge" should be applied to deliveryversus-payment settlement failures of Treasuries, agency debt, and agency MBS to encourage sellers to effect timely settlement and therefore reduce fails.
 (Please refer to the TMPG Fails Charge Practice Recommendations for U.S. Treasury securities and for agency debt and agency MBS securities for detailed best practice guidance.)